Saturday, April 6, 2019

 The journey of caring for a loved one with a dementia diagnosis is full of the unexpected.
 Each caregiver’s journey is different and unique, yet holds commonalities with others.
 It can be daunting but also have special moments of joy.
 Practical advice will be discussed as well as encouragement and resources for each step along this journey.
 Together let’s make this journey become rewarding, fulfilling and filled with grace.

-Della Pruitt has been a member of Prestonwood for 17 years.
-Her dementia journey began several decades ago with several family members’ having Alzheimer’s.
+Della Pruitt has been a member of Prestonwood for 18 years.
+Her dementia journey began several decades ago with several family members having Alzheimer's.
 Her mother passed away in 2015 after living with the disease for 20 years.
-She is the primary caregiver for her sister Nola, who has early onset Alzheimer’s.
-She started and facilitates the Memory Care Support Group at Prestonwood.
+She was the primary caregiver for her sister Nola, who had early onset Alzheimer’s.
+Nola passed away in 2018 after having the disease for 11 years.
+Della started and facilitates the Memory Care Support Group at Prestonwood.
 She enjoys connecting with other caregivers to give encouragement and share practical advice.
 She co-owns Strategic Estate Planning Services, Inc., with her husband, Mark Pruitt.
 She loves to sing and worship and is in the choir as well as part of the praise team.
-She has two daughters, Melody, 25, who is in a master’s program at Dallas Baptist University; and Morgan, 23, who graduated from the University of North Texas with a business degree and is now working full-time alongside her parents at Strategic Estate Planning Services, Inc.
+She has two daughters, Melody, 25, who is an LPCi and currently doing her internship hours, and Morgan, 24, who graduated from the University of North Texas with a finance degree and is now working full-time alongside her parents at Strategic Estate Planning Services, Inc.

 “The Virtual Dementia Tour”